Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Discussion and Future Directions

-We identify the need for further research into understanding which types of stimuli or experiences can reveal certain types of private information (age, gender, ethnicity, sexual orientation, emotion, and identity), how much data is necessary for accurate classification, and how frequently those stimuli appear in typical VR use.
-There is a pressing need to further quantify privacy risk across environments and bridge the gap between real-world usage of VR and findings from laboratory studies in ideal conditions.
 Additionally, understanding user expectations and anticipated societal norms across environments is critical to producing effective privacy-preserving systems specific to different domains.
 One future research direction is to view eye-tracking data through the lens of contextual integrity\,(CI)~\cite{nissenbaum2004privacy}.
 CI is a theoretical framework of privacy that introduces three main concepts: context, informational norms, and contextual purposes or values.
 Contexts capture distinct social spheres that arise naturally as part of society, including politics, religion, healthcare, or education.
-Informational norms are best characterized as a flow of data that society deems appropriate, and consists of a sender, recipient, data subject, data type, and finally a transmission principle that provides the logic for when and how a data flow can occur.
+Informational norms are best characterized as a flow of data that society deems appropriate and consists of a sender, a recipient, a data subject, a data type, and finally, a transmission principle that provides the logic for when and how a data flow can occur.
 Contextual purposes capture the social value of a context, for example, by sharing gaze data with a medical provider, a doctor may be able to diagnose a condition that otherwise would have gone unnoticed, which has inherent value to the data subject and is understood within society.
 Focused research is required to transfer the theoretical components of CI into a practical privacy mechanism for eye tracking.
 Similar efforts have been attempted in other context-based computer science research~\cite{benthall2017contextual}.
 Establishing models and methods that define and enforce societal norms on eye tracking is a grand challenge for the future socio-technical landscape of VR and eye-tracking technology.